2025 Nobel Peace Prize: International

-Argentine President Javier Milei celebrated the recognition for Machado and congratulated her for her "enormous fight for the brave defense of freedom and democracy", adding "you [Machado] light up the world by fighting the narcodictatorship in Venezuela".
-French President Emmanuel Macron called Machado to congratulate her for the award.
-German Chancellor Friedrich Merz congratulated Machado on as "democracy thrives on the courage of individuals".
+Argentine president Javier Milei celebrated the recognition for Machado and congratulated her for her "enormous fight for the brave defense of freedom and democracy", adding "you [Machado] light up the world by fighting the narcodictatorship in Venezuela".
+French president Emmanuel Macron called Machado to congratulate her for the award.
+German chancellor Friedrich Merz congratulated Machado on as "democracy thrives on the courage of individuals".

 The Council of Europe congratulated Machado for being one of the "most extraordinary examples of civilian courage in Latin America in recent times".
-European Parliament president Ursula von der Leyen celebrated Machado's recognition, saying that the award recognises her courage as well as "every voice that refuses to be silenced.".
+President of the European Commission Ursula von der Leyen celebrated Machado's recognition, saying that the award recognises her courage as well as "every voice that refuses to be silenced".
 The Office of the United Nations High Commissioner for Human Rights and António Guterres, secretary-general of the United Nations, congratulated Machado, stating that "this recognition reflects the clear aspirations of the people of Venezuela for free and fair elections, for civil and political rights and for the rule of law".

 The Council on American–Islamic Relations (CAIR) released a statement on X condemning the decision as "unconscionable", citing Machado's support for Likud and association with far-right European politicians such as Geert Wilders and Marine Le Pen, while adding, "The Nobel Peace Prize committee should instead recognize an honoree who has shown moral consistency by bravely pursuing justice for all people, such as one of the students, journalists, activists, medical professionals who have risked their careers and even their lives to oppose the crime of our time: the genocide in Gaza."
-Colombian President Gustavo Petro also questioned the awarding of the Nobel to Machado, citing her past outreach to then Argentinian President Mauricio Macri and Israeli Prime Minister Benjamin Netanyahu in seeking support for her campaign to oust Maduro.
+Colombian president Gustavo Petro also questioned the awarding of the Nobel to Machado, citing her past outreach to then Argentinian president Mauricio Macri and Israeli prime minister Benjamin Netanyahu in seeking support for her campaign to oust Maduro.

+On 17 December 2025, founder of Wikileaks, Julian Assange announced he had filed a lawsuit against the Nobel Foundation to prevent the disbursement of funds to Machado, stating that her support for U.S. military actions against Venezuela contradicts the principles of the Peace Prize.
+He said that the award represents "gross misappropriation" and the "facilitation of war crimes" under Swedish law.

+Demonstrations

+Supporters of Maria Corina Machado gathered in various demonstrations worldwide on 6 December 2025 in support to her award and demanding a "Free Venezuela".
+Thousands of people gathered in Buenos Aires, Bogotá, Lima, Madrid and Utrecht.